rapidsai/docs/gpuci/gpuci.md

 This is helpful when trying to troubleshoot issues with the build process and/or to see if the encountered error is persistent.
 Use gpuCI to examine the _Console Output_ to find more detail.

-### PR Benchmarking

-Repositories that are hosting benchmarks, and have a supporting build script in `ci/benchmark/`, can obtain benchmark regression information on PRs.

-Comment `run bench` in a PR that may have noticeable performance impacts to trigger the build.
-Once completed, status checks will have a link to build output and a dashboard comparing benchmark runs on this PR to the latest stable and latest nightly results.

 ## Commands

 ### Admins - Approving PR builds